spread-ai/docs-appsmith-fork/docs/reference/widgets/table.md

 Allows you to implement pagination by limiting the number of results fetched per query request.

-Appsmith can handle query responses of up to 5 MB.
+Studio can handle query responses of up to 5 MB.
 To display large datasets and optimise performance, use server-side pagination.
 It can be implemented using Offset-based-pagination or Cursor-based pagination.

 See how to guide on [Server-side Pagination](/build-apps/how-to-guides/Server-side-pagination-in-table).